JeffShomali/Practice/React & Flux/GithubDevelopers/Readme.md

-# Github Developer Profile Review App
+# Github Developer's Profile Review App

 This is simple app for fetching and review each developer's profile and repositories on Github.com.
 This app built with `React`.